gsl-lite/gsl-lite/README.md

-span<>: Allows to view and change the elements as writable bytes [deprecated-2 as member] span<>: Allows to view the elements as a span of another type span<>: Allows to change the elements from a span of another type span<>: Allows to copy a span to another span of the same element type span<>: Allows to copy a span to another span of a different element type make_span(): (gsl_FEATURE_MAKE_SPAN=1) make_span(): Allows to build from two pointers make_span(): Allows to build from two const pointers
+span<>: Allows to view and change the elements as writable bytes [deprecated-2 as member] span<>: Allows to view the elements as a span of another type span<>: Allows to change the elements from a span of another type copy(): Allows to copy a span to another span of the same element type copy(): Allows to copy a span to another span of a different element type size(): Allows to obtain the number of elements in span via size(span), unsigned ssize(): Allows to obtain the number of elements in span via ssize(span), signed make_span(): (gsl_FEATURE_MAKE_SPAN=1) make_span(): Allows to build from two pointers make_span(): Allows to build from two const pointers